 These rather grim words began A Christmas Carol published in London in 1843 by Chapman and Hall.
 The first edition was released on December 19 and was sold out by Christmas Eve.
 Warm reviews, including glowing praise by critic William Thackeray, helped to spark immediate interest.
 Word of mouth quickly spread about this heartfelt, ghostly story that remains a holiday classic nearly 180 years later.

 We have been in love with Ebenezer Scrooge ever since.
-Not the tight-fisted miser, but the tender soul who transformed into a kinder, gentler man after visits from the spirits of Christmas Past, Present and Yet to Come.
+Not the tight-fisted miser, but the tender soul who transformed into a kinder, gentler man after visits from the spirits of Christmas Past, Present, and Yet to Come.

 What makes this novella such a beloved classic?

 Charles Dickens penned the story in the midst of his own literary crisis following disappointing sales of Barnaby Rudge.
-His last success was Oliver Twist in 1838.
+His last real success was Oliver Twist in 1838.